gavinito/serum-academy/content/serum-project-ideas/project-ideas/_index.en.md

 - Some way to charge people for querying it on-chain
 - A built-in way to use Serum orderbooks as an oracle

-### Token Minter Panel

-A token minter panel with the following specs:

-- Mint SPL tokens
-- Specify an address and market
-  - Funds there go to buy/burn that token on that market
-  - If the funds are that token they’re natively burnt
-- Options to be able to keep minting, or probably throw away the key to mint more

 ### SPL Name Service

 Create a table where the mint of a token can submit a name for their token.
 Also create a table where a token controls governance of the naming.
 If you create this, EcoSerum will support the token's adoption; you get 20% of them.